alexnm/functional-javascript-workshop/1.first-class-citizens/README.md

 * What is a recursive function?
 * What does it mean to call a function?
 * Can any operation be represented as a function?
+* What is the scope of a function?